meanpenguin/RTIMULib/README.md

 RTIMULib is the simplest way to connect a 9-dof, 10-dof or 11-dof IMU to an embedded Linux system and obtain quaternion or Euler angle pose data.
 Basically, two simple function calls (IMUInit() and IMURead()) are pretty much all that's needed to integrate RTIMULib.

-## Please note that this library is now under developement as RTIMULib2 supported by Richards-Tech.
+## Please note that this library contains all changes of RTIMULib2.
+The orginal developr Richards-Tech is not longer supporting these libraries.

-Additions to this distro are indicated below after version 7.2.1

 ## Features